zacharski/ml-class/README.md

 ## Prerequisites

+Prerequisite Course: COP 3530 Data Structures

+Corequisite Course: COP 4710 Database Management

+Note: While very little material from either of these courses will be used in this course, these prerequisites give you a level of programming maturity that is required.

 ## An asynchronous online class

 This class is asynchronous meaning there is no mandatory real-time interaction.
 You will be working through the [Inquiryum Machine Learning Fundamentals Course](http://inquiryum.com/machine-learning/).
 You can watch the videos anytime you want.
 You can play them at a faster speed, you can rewatch them or pause them.
 You can work on the course material in 20 minute blocks throughout a day, or devote a large contiguous block of time once per week.
 When you need help you can use the [FIU Deep Learning Slack workspace](https://fiu-deeplearning-team.slack.com/) to get assistance from me or your classmates.

 The advantages of this approach is that it allows you great flexibility in when you want to work on the material and for how long.
 And, as described below under mastery learning, it allows you to work at your own pace.

-### Optional Zoom Study Groups

-See the description of the study groups on the [What to expect page](jumpstart/what_to_expect.md).

 ### Instructor availability

+**Slack Office Hours: Tuesdays and Wednesdays 11-3pm ET**

 I will be sitting at my laptop on the Slack channel Tuesdays and Wednesdays from 11am until 2pm ET.
 This means that if you message me, I will respond within 5 minutes unless I am helping another student.
-Feel free to message me outside of those times.
-At times my response delay might be significant.
+My next level of availability is Tuesdays and Wednesdays from 2pm to 4pm and Thursdays from 11am until 2pm ET.
+My average response time during that period is 15 minutes.
+Feel free to message me outside of those times but my response delay might be significant.
 Often I turn off Slack notifications at midnight.
 There may be times during Friday through Sunday when I don't have cell or wifi coverage and I will not be able to receive your message.
 Also, there may other times when I don't have cell coverage.
 In those cases I will post a message on Slack beforehand.
 The reason for this is that while I am based in Santa Fe I often go off exploring the Southwest in my van and sometimes lose cell phone coverage.
 If your questions require something that can be better addressed over Zoom, we can arrange a meeting time through Slack.
 I also encourage those in class to help others (see my honor code policy below)

 The above hours may be subject to change if other times benefit more students.
 These changes will be announced in the Slack channel.